 Warning: This is yet another long post about food blogging.
 (Sorry I know I sound like a broken record).
-If foodie talk is not what you came for, just scroll down to the end of this blog post and you'll find the recipe.
+If foodie talk is not what you came for, just scroll down to the end of this blog post and you'll find the recipe for easy and delicious Raw Vegan Cookie Dough + Berry Bars.
 No offence taken.

 Gosh so what am I on about this time?
 Well, to answer that question I need to take you back a few weeks to late June .
 It was the My New Roots Cookbook Supper Club, which I attended with two friends, one of whom knows me really well.
 Seeing this was a supper club hosted by gorgeous plant-based blogger Sarah Britton, it was impossible to escape food blogging talk.
 So when I was asked about my blog I mentioned nonchalantly that it was a lovely, pleasant hobby of mine, but certainly nothing else.
 My friend interrupted, looked me straight in the eye and said: 'But Kimberly, The Little Plantation means soooo much more to you than that.'